krn-sm/useless_project_temp/README.md

 ## Team Contributions

 - AKSHAY S: Provided ideas and contributed heavily in the design area
-- KIRAN S M: Contributed to the Coding part
+- KIRAN S M: Contributed to the Coding part and also contributed for the basic story plot

 ---